 6. Sala Respighi Lounge (Landside)

 Sala Respighi is landside before security.
 Passengers can head for the lounge, check-in their luggage in the lounge without stress, and get their boarding pass and a drink and snack before going airside.
-This is one of the two Via Milano lounges, so if you are a Club SEA member, you will have access.
+This is one of the two Via Milano lounges, so you will have access if you are a Club SEA member.
 You can also access this lounge if you have a Priority Pass.

 7. Visconti Lounge